 Being careful to control for the known variables doesn't guarantee that you will get the correct results.
 That is because "you don't know what you don't know".
 There might be variables that need to be controlled that you don't even know exist.
 This is why the famous Tower of Pisa experiment actually came up with incorrect results.
-Many consider the legend of the Tower of Pisa experiment to be a myth (see Myth 1, The Galileo Myths) .
+Many consider the legend of the Tower of Pisa experiment to be a myth (see Myth 1.
+The Tower of Pisa Myth) .
 The experiment did occur.
 It was conducted by Vincenzio Renieri, a Catholic monk and another University of Pisa professor and not by Galileo as is commonly thought.
 Vincenzio was a friend of Galileo's.
 Like Moletti before him, Renieri, controlled for size when he dropped two balls of the same size (one of wood and one of lead).
 He came up with the wrong results.
 There was almost 2 metres difference between the heavier and lighter balls when they hit the ground.
 Galileo described similar results in some of his works.
 These scientists could not have known that they needed to control for human physiology as well.
 Modern experiments with humans dropping balls of markedly different weights show that there is a tendency to grip the heavier ball more tightly and release it more slowly [_2_] .

 There was one big difference between the two.
 Galileo had a major clash with the church later in life (the Galileo Affair) and Francesco died without encountering any major dispute with the church.
 This is odd.
 Francesco Redi was defending scientific ideas that were as radical as Galileo's yet his experience was completely different.
 Could Galileo's personality and his personal and professional disagreements with the other scientists of the day explain the difference?
 And leaving personality aside, could the difference be that Francesco Redi provided better arguments than did Galileo ( see Galileo and Heliocentricity).